mhd-hi/ChemiNotify/README.md

 **Note:** This tool only works during active registration periods when the Cheminot system allows course enrollment.
 It will not function outside of these periods, which is normal behavior.

+## Documentation

+For detailed information about the codebase structure and architecture, see [Code Structure](docs/code-structure.md).

 ## Features
 - Automated login to the Cheminot system
 - Course monitoring at configurable intervals